Effective: January 3, 2011

 Last Updated: Approved by EPC April 28, 2010; amended and approved by Campus Assembly on November 9, 2010, amended and approved by TLC 11-15-17; approved by EVCAA 1-24-18, amended and approved by TLC 3-20-19; approved by EVCAA 4-30-19; revised and approved by EVCAA 8-12-20 (refinements to clarify existing policy approved 8-22-22)

 This policy is applicable to all delivery modalities.

 Students are expected to attend all scheduled class meetings.
 It is the responsibility of students to plan their schedules to avoid excessive conflict with course requirements.
 However, there are circumstances that lead to excused student absence from the classroom.

-1. Students may not be penalized when legitimate and verifiable circumstances lead to their absence from attending class or taking a final exam.
+1. Students will not be penalized when legitimate circumstances lead to their absence from attending class or taking a final exam.
 These are:

-- illness, physical or mental, of the student or a student’s dependent(s);
+- illness/injury, physical or mental, of the student or a student’s dependent(s);

 - medical conditions related to pregnancy, including time away from class for lactation;